- Types of Aid

-The Board of Overseers China & India Fellowships are awarded to incoming students who exhibit exceptional academic and professional promise.
+The Columbia Business School Board China & India Fellowships are awarded to incoming students who exhibit exceptional academic and professional promise.
 The board is composed of nearly 100 accomplished men and women — each a global leader in one of a wide range of industries, from financial services to manufacturing to technology to the arts.
-The Board of Overseers Fellowship awards students from both China & India each year and the funds are renewable for the second year.
+The Columbia Business School Fellowship awards students from both China & India each year and the funds are renewable for the second year.

 Meyer Feldberg Distinguished Fellowship Program

 In honor of Professor Meyer Feldberg’s ’65 15-year tenure as dean of Columbia Business School, several alumni and supporters of the School established a fellowship program to uphold his continued tradition of leadership.
 Each year, the Fellowship is given to select incoming students who have demonstrated extraordinary leadership potential, as well as academic excellence.
 Ambitious and energetic, these entering students will have a proven record of success in areas as diverse as entrepreneurship, finance, military, and social enterprise.
 Selection as a Feldberg Fellow provides full tuition and lifelong membership in a distinguished group of similarly driven students, alumni, and donors.
 Sponsors of the Meyer Feldberg Distinguished Fellowship Program

 R. C. Kopf Global Fellowships